rkannapiran1986/Udacity_Project5_Map/README.md

 5. Foursquare API

-## API used:
+## API used

 Google Map API used to get the map functionality based on latitude and longitude.
 Google API reference can be get from [here](https://console.cloud.google.com/).
 For using Google API you need your own API Key.

 Foursquare API is used to get the *venueid* based on latitude and longitude.
 Right now it is hardcoded in *main.js*.
 Based on *venueid* I'm getting recent comments of the places.
 You need your own Foursquare API Client Id and Client Secret.
-You can get this from [here](https://foursquare.com/developers/).
+You can get this from [here](https://developer.foursquare.com/).

 ## Set Up